top of page

 Plastisol Inks

 Plastisol inks are the most commonly used inks in the screen printing industry.
-These inks consist of PVC particles suspended in a plasticizing emulsion.
+These inks consist of PVC particles suspended in a plasticising emulsion.
 Plastisol inks are known for their durability, vibrant colours, and versatility.
 They work well on a variety of surfaces, including textiles, paper, and metal.
 Keep in mind that plastisol inks require heat curing, so they are best suited for projects where the printed material can withstand high temperatures.

 Discharge Inks